-4. 2-3 hours before dinner, pull the dough out of the fridge and leave on your kitchen counter for 1 hour in plastic wrap, to come up to room temperature.
+At least 1 hour before dinner, pull the dough out of the fridge and leave on your kitchen counter in the compostable bag, to come up to room temperature.

-7. Carefully unwrap the dough (save the plastic wrap for later) and place on the floured surface.
+Carefully unwrap the dough (save the bag for later) and place on the floured surface.

-9. Use fingers (not rolling pin: it’s sourdough and you don’t want to push out the air-be gentle!) to gently press down to create a crust.
-I like to roll out and then finish by using my thumb and finger to create a thicker edge that will make a beautiful crust and hold all your sauce in place (see our Facebook video on our BRED – Organic Sourdough page).
+Use fingers (not rolling pin: it’s sourdough and you don’t want to push out the air-be gentle!) to gently press down to create a crust.
+I like to roll out and then finish by using my thumb and finger to create a thicker edge that will make a beautiful crust and hold all your sauce in place (see the video below).
 Push from the inside-out to form a crust and flatten the dough into a small circle approx. 8” in diameter (it will be made bigger later).

-11. Cover your dough again with plastic wrap, which will stop any drying and wait approx. 10-15 minutes: You can start preparing your sauce and toppings whilst the dough is resting.
+Cover your dough again with the compostable bag, which will stop any drying and wait approx. 10-15 minutes: You can start preparing your sauce and toppings whilst the dough is resting.